Week 7: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 5. 157 days since Trump held a press conference (the one where he encouraged Russia to hack more American emails).

-6. Trump sends a congratulatory tweet to himself for higher consumer confidence numbers, he had nothing to do with.
+6. Trump sends a congratulatory tweet to himself for higher consumer confidence numbers, which he had nothing to do with.

 7. Paul Ryan introduced rules banning lawmakers from taking pictures or videos of procedures on the House floor.